Groups, Orders, and Dynamics: The Space of Left-Orders

 Moreover, \esp $a \Delta = a^{m+1} = \Delta a$.

 \vsp

-A word in (positive powers of) $a,b$ (resp. $a^{-1},b^{-1}$) will be said to be positive (resp. negative).
-It is non-positive (resp. non-negative) if it is either trivial or negative (resp. either trivial or positive).
+A word in (positive powers of) $a,b$ (resp. $a^{-1},b^{-1}$) will be said to be {\em positive} (resp. {\em negative}).
+Also, we will say that it is {\em non-positive} (resp. {\em non-negative}) if it is either trivial or negative (resp. either trivial or positive).

 \vsp\vsp

 {\underline{Claim (ii).}} Every element $w \!\in\!
 G_{m,n}$ may be written in the form \esp $\bar{u} \Delta^{\ell}$ \esp for some non-negative word $\bar{u}$ and $\ell \in \mathbb{Z}$.

 \vsp\vsp